Airbus UK Broughton F.C.

 The club was promoted to the Cymru Premier for the first time in 2004, and play at The Hollingsworth Group Stadium (previously known as The Airfield), Broughton (capacity 1,600, of which 500 are seated); however as their pitch could not be brought up to Cymru Premier standards in time following their promotion, for their first two games they shared Conwy United's ground.
 The Airfield features three unusual retracting floodlights as it is adjacent to an operational runway.
 In 2014, the grass surface was replaced with a 3G synthetic pitch.
 At the end of the 2016–17 season the club were relegated to the Cymru Alliance having finished bottom of the league.

+In the 2022–23 season, the club finished with -4 points after being deducted 6 points and losing all but two matches.
+As a result, they were relegated back to the Cymru North after having been promoted in the 2021–22 season.

 History

 Formed in 1946, the club has known several different names as the ownership of the factory has changed over the years.
 Originally called Vickers-Armstrong, it has variously been named de Havillands, Hawker Siddeley, British Aerospace, and BAE Systems.

 The club's early years were spent in the Chester & District League and the Wrexham area leagues.
 The club won the Welsh National League (Wrexham Area) Division Two title during the 1991–92 season, when they won 28 of their 34 matches and scored 130 goals to finish 19 points ahead of their nearest rival.
 They then spent four years making steady improvements in their position in the Welsh National League (Wrexham Area) Division One before being promoted to the Welsh National League Premier Division at the end of the 1995–96 season when they were runners-up in Division One.
 They spent four years in the Premier Division before winning promotion to the Cymru Alliance at the end of the 1999–00 season, when they won 21 of their 30 matches.
 To coincide with this promotion the club changed its name to Airbus UK.

 Once again they spent four seasons in their new league, successively finishing in 11th, 8th, and 5th positions before winning the league title by 19 points in 2003–04 to earn promotion to the top level of Welsh domestic football for the first time.

 Airbus' first season in the Premier League was a torrid time, with the team acquiring only 21 points in the first 32 matches and being in next-to-last position with only a few matches remaining.
 Their manager, Rob Lythe, who had led them to promotion, resigned in February 2005, citing "not having enough time" to do the job.
 The Wingmakers eventually avoided relegation in their debut season after a victory over local rivals Connah's Quay Nomads and a 1–0 defeat at Caersws on the last day.